MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 ### This project is with bare minimum code and can be used commonly for all frameworks i.e. xUnit, NUnit or MSTest.

 Which framework will be used can be decided by a user simply by defining compiler constants MODEL_USEXUNIT or MODEL_USENUNIT.
-If neither of those defined then MSTest will be used.
+If neither of those constants defined then MSTest will be used.

 ## UPDATE: Criteria based search feature for models added.

-Try FindAll(ISearchParameter searchParameter) method.
+Try FindAll (ISearchParameter searchParameter) method.